Category: Uncategorized

 An Orthopedic Pain Med for Dental Implantologists For pain control in dentistry, we deal with pain from periodontal therapy, endodontic therapy, and implant therapy.
 These surgeries deal with different tissues and these tissues are likely to respond differently to different pain medications.
 However, orthopedic surgeons and dental implantologists both work primarily with bone, and we can benefit from sharing information on the types of pain meds that best benefit our patients after skeletal surgery.
 One pain medication that is popular with orthopedic surgeons but is seldom used by implantologists is diclofenac.
 First synthesized in 1973, diclofenac is the most prescribed…

-Severe Lesion, Delayed Growth Assistance Requested At age 2, the following patient suffered trauma to her lower jaw.
+Severe Lesion, Delayed Growth At age 2, the following patient suffered trauma to her lower jaw.
 At age 12, a significant lesion was found in her mandibular symphysis.
 The diagnosis was a traumatic bone cavity (previously called a traumatic bone cyst).
 In 2016 at age 12, the lesion was operated by a skilled oral surgeon as follows: The lower left image shows the lesion filled with mineralized freeze-dried bone allograft.
 The lower middle image shows the graft covered with a particulate allograft in a polymer designed to function as a barrier.
-In 2020, the area was rescanned, and…
+In 2020, the area was rescanned, and the radiologist…